tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document defines a YANG data model for the provisioning and management of Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
-The model is divided into YANG modules that classify data into generic, device-specific, technology agnostic, and technology-specific elements.
+The model covers data that is independent of any technology or dataplane encapsulation and is divided into two YANG modules that cover device-specific, and device independent data.

 This model covers data for configuration, operational state, remote procedural calls, and event notifications.